An explicit computation of the Hecke operator and the ghost conjecture: Introduction

-Instead of working with modular forms, via Jacquet-Langlands correspondence, one can work with automorphic forms on a definite quarternion algebra.
-The upshot is that, this circumvented the difficulties posed by the geometry of modular curve, traded with a more arithmetic complication of quarternion algebra, which turns out to be more accessible by our method.
+We consider a variant of the ghost conjecture for overconvergent forms on definite quaternion algebras.The result can than be translate to modular forms using Jacquet-Langlands correspondence.
+The upshot is that, this circumvented the difficulties posed by the geometry of a modular curve, traded with the arithmetic complication of a quarternion algebra, which turns out to be more accessible by our method.

 One simple and nice computation in this direction is due to Jacobs in \cite{jacobs}.
-In his thesis, Jacobs studied the case when $p=3$ with a particular level \cite{jacobs} and compute the slope of the $U_3$-operation.
+In his thesis, Jacobs studied the case when $p=3$ with a particular level \cite{jacobs} and computed the slopes of the $U_3$-operation.
 The method is later refined by Wan--Xiao--Zhang \cite{wan-xiao-zhang}.

-Recently, Bergdall and Pollack defined a formal power series, called the ghost series, and conjecture that the slope of $U_p$ action is the same as the slope of the Newton polygon of the ghost series.

-In this paper, we investigate the Hecke operator $U_5$ and show that the $n \times n$ upper minors of the matrix have non zero corank and, interestingly, follow the same ghost pattern in the Ghost conjecture of Bergdall and Pollack \cite{bergdall-pollack2}\cite{bergdall-pollack3}.
-Due to this facts, we conjecture that the slope of $U_5$ action in this case can be computed using an appropriate variant of \emph{ghost series}.
+In this paper, we investigate the Hecke operator $U_5$ and show that the $n \times n$ upper left minors of the matrix have non zero corank and, interestingly, follow that unimodal pattern in the ghost conjecture \cite{bergdall-pollack2}\cite{bergdall-pollack3}.
+This seems to give the ghost series of Bergdall and Pollack some theoretic explanation.
+We expect that the slopes of $U_5$-action in this case can be computed using an appropriate variant of the \emph{ghost series}, defined in (\ref{ghost series}).
+Assume this result, we achieve an upper bound for the slopes that is similar to the Gou\^ea's $\frac{k-1}{p+1}$ conjecture.

-The result can be generalized in my ongoing project with Ruochuan Liu, Liang Xiao and Bin Zhao to prove the ghost conjecture under a certain mild technical hypothesis.
+The result can be generalized in my ongoing project with Ruochuan Liu, Liang Xiao and Bin Zhao to prove the ghost conjecture under a certain mild technical hypothesis. \\